tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Forward secret
-: If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the PSK in PSK-(EC)DHE modes) are compromised after the handshake is complete, this does not compromise the security of the session key (See {{DOW92}}).
+: If the long-term keying material (in this case the signature keys in certificate-based authentication modes or the external/resumption PSK in PSK with (EC)DHE) are compromised after the handshake is complete, this does not compromise the security of the session key (See {{DOW92}}).